 Region 42 uses a Referee Points system to reward 10U, 12U and 14U teams that supply certified adult (18 or older) referees for our games.
 Each team is asked to supply at least one adult referee (preferably not the coach) for the season.
 New referees are especially welcome and needed because they provide an opportunity for us to grow our pool of available referees.
 Each team's coach needs to actively encourage parents to volunteer for this opportunity.
-Team Standing Referee Points earned by a team's adult referee are added to the team's total win/loss points, and therefore referee points will almost certainly affect team standings.
+Referee Points earned by a team's adult referee are added to the team's total win/loss points, and therefore referee points will almost certainly affect team standings throughout the season.
+This can impact end of season team medals and post season team ranking.